spencer-brooks/spencer-brooks.github.io/index.md

 - Selected for year-long Williams-Exeter Programme at Oxford University, focusing on history and mathematics
 - Hundreds of hours of experience as a high school classroom teacher
 - Over five years of remote teaching and tutoring
-- More than 2,100 hours of face-to-face work with students in grades 4-12 and college
+- More than 2,200 hours of face-to-face work with students in grades 4-12, college, and adults

 ---

 ## Standardized Test Prep
 I tutor for **all sections** of standardized tests, including the following:
-- College admissions tests (including extensive experience on the **new digital SAT**)
+- College admissions tests (including extensive experience on the new digital SAT)
   - PSAT/NMSQT -- for National Merit Scholarship qualification
   - SAT and ACT
 - Middle-school and high-school entrance exams